dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-07.md

     ![Picture 1](../Media/add-machine-eval-lab-new.png)

-1. Device set up begins.
-This can take up to approximately 30 minutes.
+1. Device setup begins.
+This may take more than 2-3 hours.

+    >**Note:** You can move on to the next tasks; you can come back after 2-3 hours and check.

 1. See the status of test devices, the risk and exposure levels, and the status of simulator installations by selecting the Devices tab.